polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ### Judging criteria
 The PIT consists of a predefined [scoring rubric](https://github.com/polymerdevs/PIT-Phase-1/blob/main/Participant%20Instructions/Judging%20Criteria.md#scoring-rubric) to provide transparency and fairness in evaluating contributions across a spectrum of activities, from dApp development to protocol implementation and beyond.
 This rubric not only sets clear expectations but also guides participants towards contributing high-quality work that advances the Polymer ecosystem.

-To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard that tracks the points scored.
-This will help Polymer facilitate rewards, promoting healthy competition and community engagement, encouraging participants to put their best foot forward.
+To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard to track team's performance according to the rubric.
+This will help Polymer ultimately facilitate rewards, promoting healthy competition and community engagement, encouraging participants to put their best foot forward.

 ## Developer Incentives
 PIT offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
 By excelling on the leaderboard, which will be rewarded based on percentile, participants can earn reward attributes and stand a chance to receive potential future developer allocation.